dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

   Connection string to the source Postgres instance.
 When ``--source`` is ommitted from the command line, then this environment variable is used.

+PGCOPYDB_TARGET_PGURI

+  Connection string to the target Postgres instance.
+When ``--target`` is ommitted from the command line, then this environment variable is used.

+TMPDIR

+  The pgcopydb command creates all its work files and directories in ``${TMPDIR}/pgcopydb``, and defaults to ``/tmp/pgcopydb``.